Surveys are great, if they make them concise and to the point.

 ServiceNow's built in survey engine has some room for improvement but is good enough for most survey's needs.
 The problem is they are not nearly as intuitive to set up as SurveyMonkey.

-Based on the feedback that you begin to receive you can decide if additional questions should be asked.
-However, you want to make sure that Surveys are simple and short so that people complete your survey.
+Based on the feedback that you begin to receive you can decide if extra questions should be asked.
+However, you want to make sure that Surveys are simple and short.

-Follow up on any comments that indicate someone had less then a stellar experience to get more details Adjust your question in the event that you find a pattern with comments that people are leaving to ensure you are capturing the right data
+Follow up on any comments that show someone had less then a stellar experience to get more details Adjust your question where you find a pattern with comments that people are leaving to ensure you are capturing the right data

 After an Event